 323.2.2 Emergency Disconnect Sign.
 Emergency disconnect devices shall be distinctly labeled as: "EMERGENCY ELECTRIC VEHICLE CHARGER DISCONNECT."
-Signs shall be placed in an approved location and shall consist of all of the following:
+Signs shall be placed in an approved location and shall consist of all of the followin g:

-1. White reflective background with red letters.

-- 2. Weather-resistant durable material. - 3.
+- 1. White reflective background with red letters. - 2.
+Weather-resistant durable material. - 3.
 Lettering not less than 2 inches (51 mm) high. - 4.
 Permanently affixed to the building or structure in an approved manner.

 323.3 Damaged Electric Vehicle Batteries.
-Damaged electric vehicle batteries shall not be stored inside any building or structure, unless otherwise approved by the Fire Code Official.
+Damaged electric vehicle batteries shall not be stored inside any building.